 (Photo Scott Broome Photography)

-As someone who loves to move and go, I totally get that yoga can be a test of patience for runners.
-I half-heartedly practiced (and trust me, I watched the clock during those classes!) for about three years before finally discovering hot power yoga and falling in love with the style.
+As someone who loves to move and go, I totally get that yoga can seem like a test of patience for runners.
+I half-heartedly and infrequently practiced yoga for about three years because I knew I *should* before finally discovering hot power yoga, falling in love with the style and establishing a regular practice.

-Fast-forward nine years, and I’ve now been teaching yoga for almost eight years.
+Fast-forward to present day and I’ve now been practicing yoga for 12+ years and teaching yoga for 10 years!
 I’m even training others to be teachers too!
 Crazy how life works out sometimes.

 So…today I wanted to talk about balancing more intense workouts like running and strength work with recovery and yoga!